variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [ ] make a shortcut to declare transitions for many from states at once
     addTransition({ from = { "a", "b", "c", to = "d", condition = function () return true end}})

+### Shooting ###

+[x] A second shooting animation plays parallel to some of megaman's animations [x] switch to and from shooting animation based on the inactive state [ ] The X-Buster should only enter shoot states when it can actually produce bullets.
+[ ] bullets need animations too
+[ ] track bullets in a pool and ensure limits are respected [ ] bullets should collide with obstacles too

 ### Animations ###

 [x] resolve the air-dash issues.
 (Draw a diagram for transitions from dashing)